joeyates/imap-backup/docs/setting-up-gmail.md

-# Setting up GMail Authentication for imap_backup
+# Setting up GMail Authentication for imap-backup

 # Create a Google project